 It was a surprise to be offered a subtitled showing of Trainspotting 2.
 I’ve heard of this in the U.S. or even England but this was here in Scotland.
 I am a huge defender of watching subtitled films, but when I do understand what is being said, then I too resent subtitles.
-I find it almost impossible not to follow the written words at the bottom, even though I don’t need them, so I get distracted, end up comparing them to the speech and half-evaluating them as I go, and so on.
+I find it almost impossible not to follow the writing below, even though I don’t need them, so I get distracted, end up comparing them to the speech as I go, and so on.
 I also dislike how the full effect of a line can be lost as you’ve read it before it is properly delivered by the actor.

-Perhaps most people don’t think much about this, but at home my son watches most TV with the subtitles on – something he started doing when he was learning to read.
-I don’t know why he still does it (“…dunno, I just like it”), but it seems to have helped him somehow with language.
+When he was learning to read, my son started watching all TV with the subtitles on, and he often still does, out of habit.
+It seems to have helped him somehow with language.
 It reminds me of a friend who said he learned English and Spanish simultaneously, living in the UK with Spaniards, all watching loads of TV, subtitles on.

 Language learning can be reinforced and complemented in all sorts of ways if you approach it creatively, and TV, film and subtitles are actually an invaluable way to acquire new vocabulary, reinforce existing knowledge and just tune your ear to the native environment of your language.
-For a translator not living in their source language countries, like me, it can even be an important factor in keeping up to date.
+For a translator not living in their source language countries, like me, it can even be a vital factor in keeping up to date.
 The internet makes this much easier than before and we can read papers, journals, magazines, blogs and all manner of things online, as well as access TV, film, radio programmes, podcasts and so on, in almost any languages we want to.